Valay-2004/Scrimba-JS/README.md

 Scrimba JavaScript Practice Projects

-Purpose
+Overview
-- A compact collection of small JavaScript, HTML, and CSS exercises and projects completed while following Scrimba lessons.
+- Collection of small, self-contained HTML/CSS/JS projects completed while following Scrimba lessons.

-Contents
+Repository structure
-- Each folder is a standalone project (HTML, CSS, JS).
-Examples: Blackjack, People Counter, Practices, Project.
+- Each folder is a standalone project (typically `index.html`, `script.js`, `style.css`).

-How to run
+Notable projects
+- Blackjack, People Counter, Basketball Scoreboard, Password Generator, Practice exercises.

+Run locally
-- Open a project's folder and open `index.html` in a web browser.
+- Open the project's `index.html` in a browser, or serve the folder with a simple HTTP server, for example:

+	`python3 -m http.server`

 Contributing
-- Add new exercises as separate folders and keep files self-contained.
+- Add new exercises as their own folders.
+Include a short README in the project folder when helpful.

+Notes
+- Projects are small learning exercises; keep files self-contained and clearly named.